 What to look for in regards to weight.

 E-bikes weigh more than other bikes because they are e-bikes.
-At a minimum, you need to add the battery and motor to the weight of the bike.
-Battery weight is directly associated with range and indirectly associated with uphill power.
+At a minimum, you must add the battery and motor to the bike’s weight.
+Battery weight is directly associated with range and uphill power.
 Motor weight is associated with power.
-The longer range your bike has the further you can go between charging the battery.
-The bigger the motor you have the better your bike will maintain speed while climbing.
+The more extended range your bike has, the further you can go between charging the battery.
+The bigger the motor you have, the better your bike will maintain speed while climbing unless you run low on battery power.

 Anything that increases weight has to be overcome by power.
-Extra power to overcome extra weight has to come from somewhere and when your bike is heavy power either comes from the motor or you.
+Extra power to overcome extra weight has to come from somewhere, and when your bike is heavy, power comes from the motor or you.

 Lighter bikes are always more efficient than heavier bikes.
 Motors have to overcome weight, aerodynamic drag, and friction.
-It doesn’t matter if I am the motor or if on an e-bike the electric motor is doing the work.
-Lighter-weight bikes are always more efficient and thus they are easier to ride.
+It doesn’t matter if I am the motor or the electric motor is doing the work on an e-bike.
+Lighter bikes are always more efficient, and thus, they are easier to ride.
 Heavy designs will require more work.

 Everything you need to know about e-bike motors